finos/common-domain-model/documentation/source/documentation-style-guide.rst

 Product
 """""""

-#.
-Financial Product.
+#. *Financial Product*.
 The user documentation defines `Financial Product <https://docs.rosetta-technology.io/cdm/documentation/source/documentation.html#financial-product>`_ as the highest level of the hierarchy of the universe of products.
 The term *Financial Product* should be used consistently throughout the documentation and wherever applicable in the model descriptions when describing the broad set of products.
-#.
-Contractual Product.
+#. *Contractual Product*.
 Similarly, `Contractual Product <https://docs.rosetta-technology.io/cdm/documentation/source/documentation.html#contractual-product>`_ is defined as a subset of Financial Products and should be used consistently in any documentation.

    #.
-Not Derivatives.
+Not *Derivatives*.
    #.
-Not OTC.
+Not *OTC*.
 Contractual Product is at a higher hierarchy level than OTC Derivatives because it can include other types of products such as Security Financing.

 Event
 """""

-#.
-Business Event.
+#. *Business Event*.
 In the CDM, a `Business Event <https://docs.rosetta-technology.io/cdm/documentation/source/documentation.html#business-event>`_ represents an event that may occur during the lifecycle of a trade, such as an amendment, a termination, a reset or a payment.

    #.
-Not Lifecycle Event. the term *Business Event* should be consistently used when referring to these data structures in the CDM documentation.
+Not *Lifecycle Event*. the term *Business Event* should be consistently used when referring to these data structures in the CDM documentation.

-#.
-Primitive Event.
+#. *Primitive Event*.
 In the CDM, a `Primitive Event <https://docs.rosetta-technology.io/cdm/documentation/source/documentation.html#primitive-event>`_ represents a building block component used to specify business events in the CDM.

    #.
-Not Primitive.
-In the CDM documentation, the word *Primitive* always needs to be qualified with *Event*, because the word *Primitive* (stand-alone) may be associated to very different meanings, e.g. in computing.
+Not *Primitive* (stand-alone).
+In the CDM documentation, the word *Primitive* always needs to be qualified with *Event*, because the word *Primitive* may be associated to very different meanings, e.g. in computing.

 Content
 -------